Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Method

 \subsection{Resolving the Anomaly Tokens}

 We attribute CLIP's limitations in dense prediction tasks to the presence of anomaly tokens within its features, which deviate significantly from normal tokens.
 These anomaly tokens cause other tokens to disproportionately focus on them in deep layers, leading to identical attention activation, which undermines attention's capacity to extract semantically coherent regions.
 Since attention mechanism~\cite{vaswani2017attention, vit} manages spatial arrangements, this pattern intensifies noise in the feature map, ultimately degrading performance.
-Studies~\cite{darcet2023vision, xiao2023efficient, shao2024explore} suggest that pretrained models like CLIP may identify redundant tokens and use them to gather global information, thereby expediting processing.
+Studies~\cite{darcet2023vision, xiao2023efficient} suggest that pretrained models like CLIP may identify redundant tokens and use them to gather global information, thereby expediting processing.
 However, these tokens lack semantics, conveying minimal information about their original positions.
+Existing methods do not explicitly address the anomaly tokens or the impact they cause to other normal tokens.

-To address the negative impact of anomaly tokens, we propose an intuitive approach to resolve them in \(\mathbb{X}^{penul}\) before the last layer, as illustrated in \Cref{fig:removal} (a).
+To address the negative impact of anomaly tokens, we propose an intuitive approach to directly resolve them in \(\mathbb{X}^{penul}\) before the last layer, as illustrated in \Cref{fig:removal} (a).
 First, it is essential to identify the anomaly tokens.
 As previously analyzed in \Cref{fig:anomaly}, they exhibit a clear distinction from other tokens.
 To detect these anomalies, we employ the Local Outlier Factor (LOF) algorithm~\cite{breunig2000lof}, a widely used method for anomaly detection.
 LOF identifies outliers by measuring the local density deviation of a data point relative to its neighbors.
 Specifically, it computes the local reachability density and assigns a high LOF score to points with significantly lower density than their neighbors, indicating potential anomalies.
 Besides, we implement the PyTorch-based LOF algorithm to enhance the computational efficiency.